 A Short History of Progress by Ronald Wright, lecture two.
 The Massey Lectures.
 Anansi Press, Toronto, 2004.

 In the past, prior to agriculture, modern medicine, and recent scientific discoveries and technological advances, the majority of babies and children died at an early age, long before they were able to reproduce in their turn.
 Furthermore, it was also common for mothers to die while giving birth, meaning that they could not give birth to any more children.
 Without any form of birth control, as soon as women reached puberty, they would probably have been impregnated repeatedly during their precarious and frequently short lives; but comparatively few of these fertilizations would have produced a child that grew to become sexually mature.
 In other words, there was a high incidence infant and child mortality that kept the human population within sustainable limits.

 The length of a generation in this context depends on when couples begin having children and when they stop having children.
 Obviously, this depends on cultural norms as well as on female reproductive biology.
 But there are many societies around the world where women start having children in their teenage years, and they already have two or more children before they reach the age of twenty.
 In such societies, then, a period of four generations can total a mere hundred years or less.

 Scaled up to the global population of roughly 2 billion around the year 1930, this is the projected increase from that time to the near future.
 If the total human population has yet to attain 10 billion, it is because the overall maturity rate has been less than 100% worldwide, and in many places, significantly lower than this idealistic figure.
 Moreover, there is always a small but significant portion of the human population that, for various reasons, doesn’t have any children.
-Had the global population during the past century been freed entirely from the primary demographic checks of famine, war, disease, and predation, as we are earnestly and idealistically trying to do for all human beings everywhere, then the present global population would be even larger than it is.
+Had the global population during the past century been freed entirely from the demographic checks of famine, war, disease, and predation, as we are earnestly and idealistically trying to do for all human beings everywhere, then the present human population would be even larger than it is.